the umbilical cord connects a developing fetus to the placenta. The

 white blood cells

-metabolic diseases.
+and metabolic diseases.
 For many patients, umbilical cord stem cells are life-saving.

 How Is Cord Blood Collected?